spaetzel/spaetzel.github.com/drafts/ranking-applications.markdown

 ---

 We [launched](http://www.maplesoft.com/blog/view.aspx?sid=19336) the new [application center][appcenter] on April 2, 2009.
-This update made is easier to find great content for both [Maple][maple] and [MapleSim](http://www.maplesoft.com/products/maplesim).
+This new version of the already popular application center made is easier to find great content for both [Maple][maple] and [MapleSim](http://www.maplesoft.com/products/maplesim).
 We wish to make sure that all pages list the best applications first.
 On many pages, including the [home page][appcenter], the [MapleSim content page](http://www.maplesoft.com/applications/maplesim) and the [Tips & Techniques](http://www.maplesoft.com/applications/tipsandtechniques), our editors can control the